Detox at Chenot Palace on Splendid Swiss Lake

 Bonsaicontemporary design spa Switzerlandcontemporary design room in Switzerland

 There is a cardio altitude room within the gym.
 The hypoxic conditions force your heart work harder and the oxygen is more efficiently distributed, so when you exercise back in normal altitude it feels easier.
-There you also find a bird-like weightless antigravity training treadmill and Vacu-therm for fat-burning walks under infrared rays that also help to reduce cellulite.
+There you also find bird-like weightless antigravity training treadmill and Vacu-therm for fat-burning walks under infrared rays that also help to reduce cellulite.
 The antigravity lift felt sublime, as if my legs were feathers.
-There is nothing that I experienced to date that felt so easily elevating.
+There is nothing that I experienced to date that felt so elevating.

 Find what you need: detox with recovery, rest or improved performance